Green Flag Award 2022 recognition for two of Reading’s most popular green spaces

 - The Forbury Gardens and Caversham Court Gardens have both received Green Flag Awards

-- A record-breaking year for the Green Flag Award, as the scheme marks its Silver Jubilee
+- A record-breaking year for the Green Flag Award, with 2,208 winners celebrating success

 The Forbury Gardens and Caversham Court Gardens have both received Green Flag Awards.

-In a record-breaking year for the Green Flag Award, as the scheme marks its Silver Jubilee, The Forbury Gardens and Caversham Court Gardens are two parks of 2,208 celebrating success across the UK and out of 181 places winning in the South East region.
+In a record-breaking year for the Green Flag Award, The Forbury Gardens and Caversham Court Gardens are two parks of 2,208 celebrating success across the UK and out of 181 places winning in the South East region.